Martin G. Barnes: Electoral history

 Prior to his time as mayor, Barnes served as a city councilman from Paterson's 3rd Ward; he was first elected to the City Council in 1974.
 While serving as councilman, Barnes also ran for the New Jersey state legislature three times.
 He first did so in 1983, losing in the Republican primary for one of the General Assembly seats in District 35.
 With an open seat in the 1987 election, Barnes ran again and won the GOP nomination, only to finish behind incumbent John Girgenti and fellow Patersonian Bill Pascrell.
-Barnes’ last attempt came in 1991 when he ran alongside incumbent Republican Frank Catania to try and take Pascrell's seat; while his running mate retained his seat, Barnes finished behind both incumbents.
+Barnes’ last attempt came in 1991 when he ran alongside incumbent Republican Frank Catania to try to take Pascrell's seat; while his running mate retained his seat, Barnes finished behind both incumbents.

 After being re-elected five times by his Third Ward constituents, most recently in 1994, Barnes rose to the mayoral seat in 1997.
 Pascrell, who had been serving as mayor since July 1990 concurrently with his Assembly duties, ran for and won a seat in Congress in 1996, which resulted in a vacancy once he was sworn in on January 3, 1997.
 Five days later, the council met to vote on a replacement and Barnes was appointed to the office.

 In November 1997, Barnes ran in a special election for the remainder of Pascrell's term, which was to run until July 1998.
 Facing off against City Council President Joey Torres, Barnes won the special election easily and then ran for and won a full term in the municipal election the following May, with only token opposition running against him.
 He was the first Republican elected mayor by Paterson voters since Lawrence "Pat" Kramer was elected in 1978, although Paterson's elections are not conducted on a partisan basis.

 Barnes’ mayoralty was marred by corruption which would eventually result in him facing federal charges.
 In 2002, despite his legal troubles, Barnes campaigned for a second full term as mayor.
 This time, however, he faced much tougher competition as he was opposed by Joey Torres, Second Ward Councilman Aslon Goow, former Assembly candidate William Kline, and physician and future congressional candidate Hector Castillo.
 Barnes finished second in the five-way race behind Torres, garnering approximately 29% of the vote, and did not run for elective office again.